vijaymeena1588/Induction_Motor_Drive_Simulation/README.md

-# Simulink Induction Motor Drive Simulation
+# Induction Motor Drive Simulation/Simulink

 This repository contains a Simulink model for a detailed simulation of an induction motor drive.
 The project is designed to demonstrate the behavior and control of a three-phase induction motor using a modern **Field-Oriented Control (FOC)** or **Vector Control** strategy.
 This simulation is a valuable tool for designing, analyzing, and testing motor control systems.